Alivedead-98/r26_test/README.md

 For Task 1, I needed to fix the GPS decoding code to read UBX data correctly.
 I planned to check the u-blox datasheet to understand the NAV-POSLLH message format.
 For Task 2, I thought about using a pathfinding algorithm like A* to find a route on the grid.
 For Task 3, I wanted to calculate movement commands based on the path.
 Task 4 was about compiling and testing.
 I knew I’d need to use AI tools, internet search and the datasheet for help, but I took a while to understand the coding details

 ## Implementation
-# TASK 1
+# Task 1
-Tried to fix ``ublox_reader.cpp`` to decode UBX NAV-POSLLH messages.
+Tried to fix ``ublox_reader.cpp`` to decode ``UBX NAV-POSLLH`` messages.
 I pasted the code in ChatGPT to check for the mistakes that might occur in code and found some.
 Fixed those errors and went to run the code.
 I Looked at the code and saw it reads a file with hex strings, converts to bytesand extracts latitude and longitude.
 Noticed ``NAV_POSLLH`` had wrong offsets and ``decodeUBX`` had wrong bytes .
 I didn’t fully understand C++ byte handling or UBX format.
 Tried reading the datasheet (provided link) but got confused by byte offsets and checksums.
 I couldn’t fix the code properly due to limited coding knowledge.
 # Task 2